MENU

 • oxidative techniques by introducing sodium hypochlorite into the body to saturate different organs with oxygen;

-• colon hydrotherapy to entirely cleanse the colon using distilled water.
+• Colon hydrotherapy is used to cleanse the colon using distilled water.

-It is essential to perform any independent technique of intestinal detoxification at home with great care.
-However, inadequately executed procedures can overstimulate the peristalsis of the intestine.
+It is essential to perform any independent intestinal detoxification technique at home with great care.
+However, inadequately executed procedures can overstimulate the intestines’ peristalsis.
 Moreover, that can cause the elution of healthy microflora.
 In short, all treatments must be conducted strictly after consultation with a specialised doctor.